RaphaelIT7/gmod-holylib/README.md

 1. Append `_updated` to the new file to have a result like this `gmsv_holylib_linux_updated.so`.<br>
 2. Upload the file into the `lua/bin` folder
 3. Restart the server normally.<br>
-On the next startup the ghostinj will update holylib to use the new file.<br>
+On the next startup, the ghostinj will update holylib to use the new file.<br>
 This is done by first deleting the current `gmsv_holylib_linux[64].so` and then renaming the `_updated.so` essentially replacing the original file.<br>

 ## How to update (Older GhostInj versions)